What Level Of Disinfectant Will Keep Your Customers Safe?

 Using Disinfectants Safely

 It’s shocking, but manufacturers don’t need to prove their cleaning products are safe before they can be used, and many of us don’t use the correct precautions when handling ingredients that can be caustic or fatal if used incorrectly.
 You should always follow instructions carefully, as some disinfectants need to be used with protective gear, like gloves and masks, or rinsed after use, as they leave behind residue that can be harmful to your staff or clients.
 Force of Nature’s active ingredient is hypochlorous acid (HOCl), the same substance our own immune systems produce to fight infection!
-Force of Nature is certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system.
+Force of Nature is certified 100% top allergen-free and best for sensitive skin by Mayo Clinic’s allergy rating system.
 It’s been used in medical applications for decades, and right now is beloved by dermatologists to help treat and heal irritated skin and “maskne.”
 Force of Nature does not need to be rinsed and you can use it without gloves or masks.

 Lastly, we know that disinfecting your business has become a complex and stressful process, so make sure you know how to do it effectively and that you understand the difference between cleaning, disinfecting, and sanitizing, as these terms are not interchangeable.